OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     ![Show taskpane command in ribbon](./Images/ShowTaskpaneCommand.png)

-1. Click on the **Show Taskpane** button to bring up your Office add-in in a task pane.
-Congratulations, you have successfully side-loaded an Office add-in.
+1. Click on the **Show Taskpane** button to bring up your Office Add-in in a task pane.
+Congratulations, you have successfully sideloaded an Office Add-in.
 1. You should test all the different operations you created:

     * Add a symbol by typing the symbol and pressing enter/return